fitzss/Catalyst/1. The_Scientific_Argument/Readme.md

-# Physics aims at solving problems;
-as a consequence, it seeks, if possible, universal and exact testable laws, formulated in whatever mode of explanation happens to be appropriate.
+# Physics aims at solving problems; as a consequence, it seeks, if possible, universal and exact testable laws,formulated in whatever mode of explanation happens to be appropriate.

 From the question of